HomeTips & IdeasDecorating Ideas and How To'sHow to Create a Simple Decorative Vignette

 • FULL-scale bookshelf displays

-• Fireplace mantel
+• fireplace mantel

-• A long shelf or buffet/cabinet
+• a long shelf or buffet/cabinet

-• The top of a piano
+• the top of a piano

-Why aren’t these spaces contenders for a vignette?
-Well, they are, but they need MORE than one.
+They are, but they need MORE than one.
 And for now, we’re keeping things simple.
 When you’re ready to learn about larger-scale decorating, check out my blog post, How to Decorate a Bookshelf: 4 Easy Tips to Follow or How to Decorate a Fireplace Mantel

 Let’s start off by looking at a gorgeous little corner vignette in my client’s bedroom…